 We ended our 2017 Euro Trip in the most remarkable place, Prague.
 This Czech Republic city is a must see if you’re cruising through Europe.
 It’s truly astounding the number of times Prague has had to rebuild its beautiful self and between the kindness of it’s people and the strength of their endurance it’s no wonder tourists flock here year round.
 When you don’t have long to spend in such a beautiful city, you want to be sure you plan out your days to fit in all the gorgeous sites.
 Here is how my friend and I spent 3 days in Prague.

 Day 1: Essential Sites

 We arrived late night into Prague, by plane from Barcelona, on our third stop on our European tour.
 We were now on Day 8 of our trip and just as excited as day 1.
 We began the morning with coffee and butter bread at the cafe just below our Air BnB then headed out to begin walking the city.
-First thing we stumbled upon was the Astronomical Clock, in Old Town Square, it was of course on our list but what a site to accidentally find!
+The first thing we stumbled upon was the Astronomical Clock, in Old Town Square, it was of course on our list but what a site to accidentally find!
 We continued to wander until our coffees were finished, then headed straight for the iconic Charles Bridge, a must see in Prague.
-Walk across the bridge slowly, take in all scenery and local artists, and if you have a minute climb the hidden tower in the arch entry way.
+Walk across the bridge slowly, take in all scenery and local artists, and if you have a minute climb the hidden tower in the arch entryway.

-We finished the day off with visiting the Infant Jesus Statue and a laid back night at the AirBnb trying new ciders and beers from the local commissary.
+We finished the day off with visiting the Infant Jesus Statue and a laid back night at the Airbnb trying new ciders and beers from the local commissary.

 Day 2: Essential Sites and Wandering